Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

-This is something that I wasn’t prepared for at all.
-In fact it threw me off guard in a total whirl wind of emotions.
-A lot of which I’m still working through.
+It was something that I wasn’t prepared for at all.
+In fact, it threw me off guard in a total whirlwind of emotions (a lot of which I’m still working through).
 It got me thinking though, do other women go through similar experiences?
-Hopefully it’s not just me and I haven’t gone completely crazy.
+Or was it just me?

-So let’s start with actual physical changes that we go through in our 30s:
+Physical changes that we go through in our 30’s…

-Oestrogen and Progesterone stars to dip.
+Hormones.
+Your oestrogen and progesterone stars to dip.
 This can cause a change in your cycle and a change in your shape.
 You might get heavier and wider or you could even get shorter or taller.

 Bone loss begins in your thirties.
 By your mid thirties your body will be breaking down bone faster than it’s being replaced.